therealbill/redskull/README.md

 install and use it; its design, goals, and contribution guidelines; and the direction and needs for it's advancement.

 Can you use it for "production use".
 Yes.
 Will it destroy your setup?
 Not likely.
+It only executes read-only commands unless you click the button to make a change.